cammoore1/Ford-Fulkerson-Implementation/README.md

 # Ford-Fulkerson Implementation
 <br />
-This repository is for a school / side project.
-I successfully replicate the algorithm described here: https://ieeexplore.ieee.org/document/7423216.
+I successfully replicated the algorithm described here for the Ford-Fulkerson algorithm which finds the maximum flow for a network: https://ieeexplore.ieee.org/document/7423216.

 The article's implementation algorithms are inconsistant and